Skip to main content

 Step-by-Step Solution

-First, figure out which external agency has authority over your operations.
-Below are the most common agencies and the frameworks they typically require:
+First things first: figure out which external agency calls the shots in your sector.
+Below are the usual suspects and what they typically demand:

 Agency Regulated Industry Required Framework